 Blood: Agranulocytosis, hemolytic anemia, thrombocytopenia, leukopenia, neutropenia, pancytopenia, and eosinophilia have been reported.

-Other: When given over prolonged periods, tetracyclines have been reported to produce brown-black microscopic discoloration of the thyroid gland.
+Other: Thyroid cancer has been reported in the post-marketing setting in association with Minocycline products.
+When Minocycline therapy is given over prolonged periods, monitoring for signs of thyroid cancer should be considered.
+When given over prolonged periods, tetracyclines have been reported to produce brown-black microscopic discoloration of the thyroid gland.
 Cases of abnormal thyroid function have been reported.

-Oral cavity discoloration (including tongue, lip, and gum) have been reported.
+Oral cavity discoloration (including tongue, lip, and gum) has been reported.

 Tinnitus and decreased hearing have been reported in patients on Minocycline hydrochloride.